Archermmt/deephi-ali-test/README.md

-this is a simple test for clusr solution
+this is a simple test for cluster solution

-The script contains a FC layer and cluster will be used to train

-Framework tensorflow, based on https://github.com/wsxiaozhang/tf-mnist/blob/master/mnist_dist_train.py
+Graph is build based on
+https://github.com/wsxiaozhang/tf-mnist/blob/master/mnist_dist_train.py

+use fake data to run the test